One of the Joys of Maturity

 I transplanted three plants grown from the packet from Reimer Seeds and about seven plants of our "improved strain," that has experienced some crossing the with Reimer strain.
 We once again will only be saving seed from cucumbers from "our plants."
 My wife's co-workers are enjoying the mature cucumbers grown on the Reimer vines.
 And even though seed saving is paramount in this project, I did steal one ripe cucumber from one of our vines for salads.
 I'm looking forward to having enough JLP cucumbers this season to save lots of seed and then make a large batch of bread and butter pickles, possibly the best use for Japanese Long Pickling cucumbers.

-The commercial entity that requested JLP seed eventually got back to me.
+The commercial entity that requested JLP seed eventually got back to me when I pointedly inquired about it.
 They grew out the seed and liked the results.
 They've added it to their seed bank and are considering further developing and offering it as a commercial variety sometime in the future!

 We had an incredible harvest of Japanese Long Pickling cucumbers in 2016.
 Most of the cukes went for seed saving.
 With an abundance of good saved seed in frozen storage, I'm going to focus on pickle production (bread and butter and dill) in 2017.